 The importance of soft skills

 Soft skills are important in every area of the workforce.
+You use soft skills to communicate with everyone you encounter as you navigate your career journey.
 This includes resume writing, interviewing and being on the job.
-You use soft skills to communicate with everyone you encounter as you navigate your career journey.
-Looking for work, you may find that employers ask for specific soft skills in their job descriptions.
-A call for a human resources professional may list “active listening” as a desired skill, while a job for a marketing specialist might list “teamwork” and “flexibility” as desired traits.
+Employers may ask for specific soft skills in their job descriptions when looking for employees.
+A call for a human resources professional may list active listening as a desired skill, while a job for a marketing specialist might list teamwork and flexibility as desired traits.

-Soft skills may be transferable.
+Soft skills are transferable.
 You may find you can use them in different careers and diverse industries.
 This means that you might already possess the traits required for a position, even if the exact profile isn't a complete match.
-Pay attention to positions that require candidates with soft skills you possess.
+Pay attention to jobs that require candidates with soft skills you may already possess.
 Maintain an updated resume that reflects your most relevant soft skills.

 It's also important to consider how you might demonstrate your soft skills during interviews.
-For example, you can convey your problem-solving skills when answering a question like, “Describe the way you overcame a difficulty.”
+For example, you can convey your problem-solving skills when answering a question like, "Describe how you overcame a difficulty."
 When the hiring manager asks you for references, think of people who can confirm your strengths.

 Examples of soft skills

 Soft skills are often innate personality traits, though you can also learn some of these skills.
-The following are some key soft skills:
+The following are a few examples of key soft skills:

 Good communication skills can help you during the interview process and throughout your career.
 Being able to communicate well means being adept at conveying your message to others in different situations.
 For example, if you find yourself working in a team on a project, you may need to communicate that an idea will not be effective.
 Being able to deliver this message tactfully and without creating conflict is a desirable trait that employers value.